 We invite you to be a part of your child’s care team at St. Jude.
 If you are concerned, we are concerned.
-While it is our responsibility to provide medical care for your child, no one knows your child as well as you do.
+While we are responsible for providing your child’s medical care, no one knows your child as well as you do.
 If you think something isn’t right with your child, please talk to a doctor or nurse about it.
-If you think another medical professional needs to examine your child and suggest a course of action, you might need to call the Rapid Response Team (RRT).
+If you think another doctor needs to examine your child and suggest a course of action, you might need to call the Rapid Response Team (RRT).

 What is the RRT?